8060 165th Avenue NE

 Vice President of Data Science & Analytics

-Jess Stahl, Doctor of Behavioral Health, and holds an M.Sc. in Health Economics from the London School of Economics.
-Dr. Stahl served previously as Assistant Dean for Strategic Initiatives & Quality Advancement and Clinical Assistant Professor in Biobehavioral Health Science at the University of Arizona where she specialized in commercializing health research.
-She led a highly successful public-private collaboration to establish an innovative community health clinic and was a frequent lecturer on the “Future of Healthcare” and “Social Determinants of Health”.
-She co-led and developed annual interprofessional training events and major pandemic response simulations for Medical, Nursing, Pharmacy, and Public Health students.
-She founded the first Diversity Advisory Council at the College of Nursing, successfully advocated for holistic admissions, and led a comprehensive climate assessment for Inclusive Excellence.
-Dr. Stahl subsequently served as Dean for Academic Effectiveness & Accreditation Liaison Officer at Chemeketa Community College in Salem, Oregon.
-Early in her career, she received a Fulbright award; worked with the World Health Organization in Geneva, Switzerland; and was a Duke University Global Health Fellow.
-Dr. Stahl joined NWCCU to help academic institutions and their students benefit from advances in technology, data science, and artificial intelligence.
+Jess Stahl, Doctor of Behavioral Health, served as the Assistant Dean for Strategic Initiatives and Quality Advancement & Clinical Assistant Professor, Biobehavioral Health Sciences at the University of Arizona where she focused on commercializing academic research and led a prominent public-private collaboration to establish an innovative community health clinic.
+Dr. Stahl holds an M.Sc. in Health Economics, Policy, and Management from the London School of Economics and was a frequent lecturer on the “Future of Healthcare” and co-led annual interprofessional training events for graduate medical, nursing, and pharmacy students including pandemic response simulation.
+Dr. Stahl also has experience with community colleges, including serving as Dean for Academic Effectiveness and Accreditation Liaison Officer.
+As an Assistant Dean at Southern New Hampshire University, she directed exponential online enrollment growth driven by innovative technology and effective data science.
+Early in her career, she received a Fulbright award, worked for the World Health Organization in Geneva, Switzerland, and was a Duke University Global Health Fellow.
+Her passion is leading data and AI initiatives to enable academic institutions to benefit from innovations in technology, data science, and artificial intelligence (AI).